-The Classic Triangle
+The Classic Triangle in Kitchen Layouts

 The triangle has always been an important element of a kitchens design and functionality.
 Meant to make cooking easier, faster and logical, the kitchen triangle regulates workflow and productivity.
 Since the primary tasks in a kitchen are carried out between the cook top, the sink, and the refrigerator, the cook should be able to move easily between those three zones.
 So if you’re about to undertake a kitchen remodel, you might want to consider our tips for designing the classic kitchen triangle.